bfontaine/clj/README.md

 * This is Python.
 We keep Python’s semantics instead of trying to reproduce Clojure in Python (e.g. `0` and `[]` are logically true in Clojure but false in Python; `None` is not equivalent to an empty collection).
 * Don’t Reinvent the Wheel.
-Python already provides things like `map` and `filter`.
-We don’t reimplement them unless they miss something (e.g. Python’s `range` can’t be called without argument to yield an infinite sequence).
+We don’t reimplement built-in functions unless they miss something: `range` because it can’t be called without argument to yield an infinite sequence; `map` and `filter` in Python 2 because they aren’t lazy.

 ## Support